mw-hrastega/example-matlab/README.md

 # [Codecov](https://codecov.io) MATLAB Example

-Different continuous integration (CI) platforms enable you to produce code coverage reports for your MATLAB&reg; source code.
-This guide shows how to run MATLAB tests, produce a code coverage report, and upload the report to Codecov.
+This guide shows how to run MATLAB&reg; tests, produce a code coverage report, and upload the report to Codecov.
+The repository includes these files.

-You can use the provided MATLAB code and pipeline configurations by forking this repository.
-The repository includes these files:

 | **File Path**                        | **Description**                                                                                                                                       |
 |--------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------|